AmyStephen/amystephen.github.com/_posts/2014-01-17-promoting-women.md

 In balance, however, I still encourage women in technology to read the book because it will take us generations to change some of our biases in thinking about gender.
 Kids need to be fed today.
 Bills need to be paid.
 As women, we need to learn to take care of ourselves.

+I challenge projects to look at how they invite contributors to participate.
+Have you involved women?
+Double-check the possibility of bias.
+Keep your eyes open for women developers.
+You might be missing an opportunity.

 Finally, I think it's important for women to help women.
 Any group that has a problem needs to work together to fix it.
 So, I *proudly* promote women in technology.
 I want women to know they aren't alone, that there are others of us out there who want to work in harmony as sisters, that we support one another and that we promote achievements made by women in technology.